-The report of the committee on the motion of Mr. Hamilton proposed that the Secr. of Congress should transmit to the Executive of Rhode Island the several acts of Congress with a state of The object of the committee was that in case Rho: Island should abet or not resent the misconduct of their Representative, as wd most likely be the event, Congress should commit themselves as little as possible in the mode of referring it to When the Report came under consideration it was observed, that the Presid! had always transmitted acts of Congress to the Executives of the States, and that such a change on the present occasion might afford a pretext if not excite a disposition in Rho: Island not to vindicate the honor of Congress.
-The matter was compromised by substituting the Secy of F. A. who ex officio, corresponds with the Governors &c within whose department the facts to be transmitted as to foreign loans, lay.
+The report of the committee on the motion of Mr. Hamilton proposed that the Sec^y . of Congress should transmit to the Executive of Rhode Island the several acts of Congress with a state of foreign loans.
+The object of the committee was that in case Rho: Island should abet or not resent the misconduct of their Representative, as w^d most likely be the event, Congress should commit themselves as little as possible in the mode of referring it to that State.
+When the Report came under consideration it was observed, that the $Presid^t$ had always transmitted acts of Congress to the Executives of the States, and that such a change on the present occasion might afford a pretext if not excite a disposition in Rho: Island not to vindicate the honor of Congress.
+The matter was compromised by substituting the Sec^y of F. A. who ex officio, corresponds with the Governors &c within whose department the facts to be transmitted as to foreign loans, lay.
 No motion or vote opposed the report as it passed.

-SATURDAY 21 DECR.
+SATURDAY 21 DEC^R..

-The Committee to confer wth Mr. Livingston was appointed the preceding day in consequence of the unwillingness of several States to elect either Gen1 Schuyler, Mr. Clymer, or Mr. Read the Gentlemen previously put into nomination, and of a hint that Mr. L might be prevailed on to serve till the spring.
-The Committee found him in this disposition and their report was agreed to without opposition.1 See the Journal.
+The Committee to confer wth.
+Mr. Livingston was appointed the preceding day in consequence of the unwillingness of several States to elect either Gen1 Schuyler, Mr. Clymer, or Mr. Read the Gentlemen previously put into nomination, and of a hint that Mr. L might be prevailed on to serve till the spring.
+The Committee found him in this disposition and their report was agreed to without opposition.
+1 See the Journal.

-MONDAY, 23 DECR.
+MONDAY, 23 DEC^R...

-The motion to strike out the words "accruing to the use of the U.S.," was grounded on a denial of the principle that a capture & possession by the enemy of moveable property extinguished or effected the title of the original owners.
+The motion to strike out the words "accruing to the use of the U. S.," was grounded on a denial of the principle that a capture & possession by the enemy of moveable property extinguished or effected the title of the original owners.
 On the other side this principle was asserted as laid down by the most approved writers, and conformable to the practice of all nations; to which was added that if a contrary doctrine were established by Congress, innumerable claims would be brought forward by those whose property had, on recapture been applied to the public use.
-See Journal.
+1 See Journal.

-Letters were this day rec^d from Dr. Franklin, Mr. Jay & the Marquis de la Fayette.
-They were dated the 14th of Oc!
+Letters were this day rec^d. from Dr. Franklin, Mr. Jay & the Marquis de la Fayette.
+They were dated the 14th of Oc^r.
 That from the first inclosed copy of the 2^d Comission to Mr. Oswald with sundry prelim^y articles, and distrusted the British Court.
-That from the 2^d expressed great jealousy of the French Gov^t, & referred to an intercepted letter from Mr. Marbois, opposing the claim of the U. S. to the Fisheries.
+That from the 2^d. expressed great jealousy of the French Gov^t, & referred to an intercepted letter from Mr. Marbois, opposing the claim of the U. S. to the Fisheries.
 This despatch produced much indignation agst the author of the intercepted letter, and visible emotions in some agst France.
-It was remarked here that our Ministers took no notice of the distinct com^{ons} to Fitzherbert & Oswald; that altho' on a supposed intimacy and joined in rec^d a copy of the refusal of the Legislature of that State to concur in the impost, with the reasons on which the refusal is grounded.
-The reasons assigned are 1st the inequality of the tax which will bear hardest on the commercial States, and peculiarly hard on Rho: Island which is the most commercial; 2^{dly} the inexpediency of admitting to a collection within the State of so large a tax an officer unknown to the Constitution, and unaccountable to the authority of the State.
-3^{dly} the danger to public liberty from such an accession of weight to the federal Government.
-I give this recital from memory and therefore only of the substance of the objections.
-They are in the hands of a Committee, who will report such observations as they may deem a fit answer to them.
-The deputation has not yet set out, but probably will in the course of this week.
+It was remarked here that our Ministers took no notice of the distinct com^{ons}. to Fitzherbert & Oswald; that altho' on a supposed intimacy and joined in the same com^{on}., they the Ministers, wrote separately & breathed opposite sentiments as to the views of France.
+Mr. Livingston told me that the letter of the C^t de Vergennes, as read to him by the Chev^r Luzerne, very delicately mentioned & complained that American Ministers did not in the negotiations with the British Ministers, maintain the due com. with those of France.
+Mr. Livingston inferred on the whole that France was sincerely anxious for peace.